warabi1062/dittory/docs/guide/limitations.md

 ## Conditional Branches

-When different code paths pass different values, dittory correctly identifies them as different values (not constant).
+When different code paths pass different values, dittory correctly identifies them as different values (not constants).
 This is expected behavior:

 ```tsx
 // Different values in branches → correctly NOT reported as constant